jpedrosa/sua/docs/Environment.md

 annoying at first.
 When I was first trying Swift, when I was just trying to "silence" the compiler, it even helped me to cause related bugs.
-The thing is, though, that while other languages are trying to get rid of their nil values, with Swift it is an OK value that we can use in a semantically posive way, as in the dictionary code:
+The thing is, though, that while other languages are trying to get rid of their nil values, with Swift it is an OK value that we can use in a semantically, positive way.
+As in this dictionary code:

 ```swift
 var h = ["flowers": "red", "violets": "blue"]